Mickael-Roger/GCP-Certification/GCP Google Cloud Architect Certification.md

 - SSD option available
 - Encrypted (key provide by google or by me)
 - Max size per instance : 64 TB
-- Scope of access : Zone
+- Scope of access : Zone (Same zone that the instance)
+- Can be attached to multiple instances if read only

 ### Local SSD
 - Directly attached.
 Cannot be a boot disk